kkvv24aug/lifeline/src/site/notes/V&K/Creations/Erotica/Can't Sleep.md

 We were sweating so much.
 Even her sweat smelled so erotic.

-"Tu bhut toh kiita hot hai, uff, man kr rha h kha jaun," she told me and her eyes commanded no counter arguments.
+"Tu bhi toh kiita hot hai, uff, man kr rha h kha jaun," she complimented me and her eyes commanded no counter arguments.
 And I couldn't dare do that.
 She thinks I'm hot.
 That's it.
 Period.
 I'm hot.
 And this hot boy with his hottest girl is going to make love so passionately even the walls would be blushing.

 I touched her down there.
 Rubbing it over her pants.